Victor Capoul: Career

 He was invited to London for a season in 1871 by Mapleson, appearing in Faust at Drury Lane and returned again until 1875; later from 1877 he was seen in Fra Diavolo at Covent Garden (which he had first sung at the Opéra-Comique in 1870), followed by Almaviva, Ernesto and Elvino.
 After several tours around Europe, to Saint Petersburg, Moscow and Vienna, he returned to Paris, and appeared in the premieres of Les amants de Vérone at the Théâtre Ventadour, Paul et Virginie, at the Gaité; Saïs (by Marguerite Olagnier) at the Théâtre de la Renaissance and Jocelyn at the Château d'Eau.

 He took part in the concert given at the Trocadero on 8 June 1887, for a benefit for the victims of the recent fire at the Opéra-Comique.

 In the US, he made his debut at the Academy of Music in 1871.
 Later, he appeared in the first season, that of 1883–84, at the New York Metropolitan Opera in Faust (title role), Mignon (Wilhelm Meister), La traviata (Alfredo) and Roméo et Juliette (Tybalt).

 He collaborated on the libretto of Jocelyn, by Godard (première 25 February 1888 at La Monnaie, Brussels), and sang in the Paris premiere at the Théâtre du Chàteau-d'Eau on 13 October 1888.
 His one known recording is of an aria from this opera.
 It was made in Paris in 1905 for the Fonotipia Company and shows a voice past its prime.
-By this time Capoul was almost stone deaf.
+By this time Capoul was almost completely deaf.
 According to Scott however (Record of Singing: 1978) the mid-19th century style remains.
+What the listener hears is a wonderful showcase of elegant phrasing, immaculate artistry, as well as some impressive pianissimi and unbroken legato.
+Though evidently Capoul is past his prime, one can still get a good sense of his style and timbre; and perhaps even get a glimpse of what he sounded like in his glory days.